IT Risk Management: Are You Ready to Go All-In?

-An efficient way to ensure that a user with privileges can’t harm your infrastructure, is simply to… remove the privileges.
+An efficient way to ensure that a user with privileges can’t harm your infrastructure is simply to… remove the privileges.
 However, this kind of drastic measure is likely to have a significant impact on users and productivity if they’re suddenly no longer able to access key resources to do their jobs.
-Implementing a policy which follows the Principle of Least Privilege, for example with an endpoint privileged management solution, can both restrict access privileges to the minimum and facilitate work efficiency.
+Implementing a policy that follows the Principle of Least Privilege, for example with an endpoint privileged management solution, can both restrict access privileges to the minimum and facilitate work efficiency.
 This way, only the right privilege is granted to the user at the right time for the right action.

 Well-Thought Out Security: No Need to Go All-In